ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 This is a low-cost solution to the goal of running a Märklin train set by a remote computer/handheld device without needing a CS2/CS3 controller.
-This device works with the 60116 Gleisbox typically provided with starter train sets (and the 60657 MS2 controller).
+This device works with the 60116 Gleisbox typically provided with starter train sets (along with the 60657 MS2 controller).

 The hardware and software implement a wireless hub that does two things:
 * takes incoming train control packets over WiFi and sends them to the trains